gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/01-Binary-Search-Trees.md

 In this lesson we looked at the advantages a Binary Search Tree provides over a sorted array or LinkedList.
 Binary Search trees provide an O(log n) time to add, remove and find elements because searching a tree performs a binary search.
 This performance however depends on the tree being **balanced**.
 A balanced tree has subtrees of height within 1 of each other.

 We also examined different methods to traverse a Tree.
 Unlike a LinkedList where there is only one method to traverse a tree has multiple ways to traverse.

+In short we want to use a Binary Search Tree When:

+- Maintaining order is important
+- We want to maintain efficient search, insertion and deletion time complexities

 ## Big-O Comparison